eltiare/carrierwave-vips/README.md

     gem install carrierwave-vips

+If you need support for VIPS 7 please install a 1.0.x version of this gem.
 You will also need ruby-vips for VIPS 8.
-If you need support for VIPS 7 please install a 1.0.x version of this library.
 For instructions on how to install that see the repo: https://github.com/jcupitt/ruby-vips

 If you are using bundler, add this to your Gemfile: